Man securing emails using desktop computer

 Creating A Comprehensive Email Security Strategy

-For example, our own solution Mailock provides:
+For example, Mailock offers:

-• End-to-end encryption, to prevent email interception
+• End-to-end encryption to prevent email interception

-• Security phrases, to automatically encrypt sensitive emails
+• Security phrases to automatically encrypt sensitive emails

 • Free secure email for recipients (customers and clients)